ttinoco/PFNET/python/docs/problems.rst

 AC Power balance
 ----------------

-This constraint is of type :data:`CONSTR_TYPE_PF <pfnet.CONSTR_TYPE_PF>`.
+This constraint has type :data:`CONSTR_TYPE_PF <pfnet.CONSTR_TYPE_PF>`.
 It enforces active and reactive power balance at every bus of the network.
 It is given by

 .. math::